Travel Insurance and Personal Accident

 All staff and students are covered by the University’s travel insurance where travel is made on University business providing that an insurance travel form has been completed.

 To arrange overseas cover please enter your details here which will produce a certificate for you to download/email.
 If you need to make any changes to your certificate of if there are any errors that need rectifying please email email@example.com with the reference number.

 UK trips with an overnight stay or a flight/rail travel will automatically be covered without the need to report.

-There is no charge for travel insurance cover.
+There is no charge for our standard travel insurance cover.

 Travel to areas with an increased risk

 All trips to areas that the Foreign Commonwealth Office (FCO) advise against all but essential/advise against all travel must be referred to the insurance office.
 If travel is arranged without the prior knowledge of the insurance office, cover may not be in place.